WILLIAM HAYES Student Staff Trustee (Part I)

 John Hayes

-Daisy wrote from Hazelwood Sanitorium also pleading for the younger boys acceptance at Pine Mountain School.
+Daisy wrote from Waverly Sanitorium also pleading for the younger boys acceptance at Pine Mountain School.
 She was successful and following their acceptance, she wrote to Director Glyn Morris on August 29, 1934, from Louisville:

 …Have just received news that my two baby sons was in school with you.
 You don’t know how I appreciate the kindness you have given in my home.
 I hope the boys will be satisfied as there is nothing I could do with them … I sure can feel safe of their care now…